Welcome to Victoria!

 6. Clive's Classic Lounge.
 One of the top cocktail lounges in the city, Clive's is famous for its innovative creations.

 7. Bard and Banker.
 A traditional English-style pub, this is the place to come for live music, solid drinks, and an energetic crowd.

 8. Phillips.
-One of Victoria's most popular small-batch breweries, Phillips offers tours and tastings to whet your palette, and a brand-new tasting room to enjoy your favourites.
+One of Victoria's most popular small-batch breweries, Phillips offers tours to whet your palette, and a brand-new tasting room to enjoy your favourites.

 9. The Churchill.
 Like a tiny, secret oasis in the midst of the tourist track, this bar serves up an extensive selection of whiskies, cocktails and local draught beer.

 10. The Local.
 If you're looking for a sunny patio with a water view filled with tourists and locals alike, this buzzy bar will fit the bill.

 1. LoJo.
 Our office is on Lower Johnson Street, affectionately dubbed LoJo, and we are spoilt for shopping right at our feet.
 This short block between Wharf St and Government St is jam-packed full of great shops like Little Gold, Regional Assembly of Text, Citizen, Still Life, Baggins, Oxford, Rook & Rose, Camera Traders, and recently-opened Fluevog Shoes.

 2. Roger's Chocolates.
 Yes, every tourist will be packing home some of these famous chocolates, but a trip to the original shop on Government Street is a sweet-tooth's fantasy.

 3. Munro's.
 Hands-down the best bookshop anywhere for its Neo-classical architecture, beautiful interior, intelligent and helpful staff, and well-displayed rows of books.
 Prepare to spend hours here.